Ultimate San Bernardino Real Estate Investing Guide for 2026

 Buy and Hold

-When an investor acquires a property and holds it for a long time, it is thought of as a Buy and Hold investment.
-During that time the property is used to create recurring income which increases your income.
+When an investor buys an investment property and holds it for more than a year, it's thought of as a Buy and Hold investment.
+While a property is being retained, it is usually being rented, to boost returns.

-When the property has grown in value, it can be liquidated at a later date if local real estate market conditions change or the investor’s plan requires a reallocation of the portfolio.
+When the property has appreciated, it can be unloaded at a later time if local real estate market conditions adjust or your approach requires a reapportionment of the assets.

 Factors to Consider